Stripe's new Price API and how use-shopping-cart helps you get to Checkout

 One product can have many prices, but prices can only have one product.
 You have to create a Product and a Price for that product at the same time.
 Maybe you want to make a one-time sale but also provide an option for subscriptions as well, or maybe different variations of a product is worth more or less.
 This is what I think Stripe’s set up is allowing us to manage.

 Let’s take a look at the deprecated way of creating session ids.
-What we’re really talking about, though, is line_items:
+What we’re really talking about, though, is line_items

 SPECULATION

-I think the reason why Stripe is deprecating this format for line_items is because it doesn’t really seperate Product and Price the way they have you do it when you use their dashboard.
+is because it doesn’t really seperate Product and Price the way they have you do it when you use their dashboard.
 Product and Price are two seperate entities to Stripe, this structure doesn’t communicate that very well.

 Stripe doesn’t really document the way you’re supposed to use the Price API without their dashboard.
-In the docs, you’ll see a string that says CONDITIONALLY REQUIRED.
+In the docs, you’ll see a string that says CONDITIONALLY REQUIRED

 What conditions had to be met that determined what was required?
 This is what I spent my time figuring out, so use-shopping-cart can be useful.